The swift is on the amber list of birds of conservation concern in Ireland because its population has declined by over 40% in the last 15 years.

 These are four important months because they are coming here to breed.

-Swift are faithful to their nest sites.
-Once they have found a place to nest, they will return to there every year for the rest of their life.
+Swifts are faithful to their nest sites.
+Once they have found a place to nest, they will return to there every year for the rest of their lives.

-We are working to help save the Swift in Mayo by erecting nest boxes, surveying for traditional sites and rescuing injured birds.
+Work is being undertaken to help save the swift in Ireland by erecting nest boxes, surveying for traditional sites and rescuing injured birds.